brootaylor/brootaylor-v2/sites/eleventy/src/_content/pages/about.md

 I build websites and have been doing so for around two decades.

-I mostly work on the "[front-of-the-front-end](https://bradfrost.com/blog/post/front-of-the-front-end-and-back-of-the-front-end-web-development/)".
+I specialise in the "[front-of-the-front-end](https://bradfrost.com/blog/post/front-of-the-front-end-and-back-of-the-front-end-web-development/)".
 The somewhat *fuzzy* intersection between design and back-end engineering.
-I find I’m well suited to and enjoy roles that balance the user & developer experiences and empower the team to write great code in whatever way feels right to them, while ensuring that the user experience is not negatively impacted. {.call-out}
+I find I’m well suited to and enjoy roles that balance the user & developer experiences, empowering teams to write great code in a way that feels right to them while ensuring a positive user experience. {.call-out}

 I'm quite good at picking up new skills and programming languages, as well as problem solving.
-My core technical skills include HTML, CSS, responsive design, progressively enhanced JS, PWAs, web performance, web accessibility, static site generation, Eleventy, Jekyll & Astro.
-From time to time, you’ll also find me with my hands in the “*back-of-the-front-end*” utilising  Node.js, configuring an API or fiddling with JavaScript bundlers, build & deployment tooling, and CI/CD workflows.
+My core technical skills include HTML, CSS, progressively enhanced JS, responsive design, PWAs, web performance, web accessibility, static site generation, Eleventy, Jekyll & Astro.
+From time to time, you’ll also find me with my hands in the “*back-of-the-front-end*” utilising  Node.js, configuring an API, fiddling with JavaScript bundlers, as well as streamlining build and deployment processes, and CI/CD workflows to help improve frontend development efficiency.

 I try my best to build web solutions that are [resilient](https://resilientwebdesign.com/), [usable](https://trentwalton.com/2014/03/10/device-agnostic/) and as future-friendly as possible.
 For this reason I *prefer* a vanilla approach and tend to steer clear of using JavaScript frameworks if I can help it.